What Is The Minimum Tank Size For Koi Fish?

 The average temperature range for an indoor koi tank is from 68° to 77° F keeping your koi in the light summer feeding phase of 3 to 4 times daily.

-See also How Long Can Koi Fish Go Without Food?
+See also How Long Can Koi Fish Survive Without A Pump?

 They still need to have small meals throughout the day due to their lack of a stomach, with each feeding lasting 5 minutes.
 Since they will be fed plenty of times throughout the day treats are still an option.